Skip to main content

 • Stay alert and take extra caution at intersections, especially when making turns.

-• To avoid "dooring" a bicyclist, never open a car door without first checking for passing traffic.
+• Avoid "dooring" a bicyclist.
+Never open a car door without first checking for passing traffic.
 One example of checking for traffic is the "Dutch Reach."
-This method involves the driver of a vehicle using their right hand to open their door, not their left hand.
-This naturally puts the driver in position to check both in front and behind for approaching traffic.
+This; involves the driver of a vehicle opening their door with their right hand instead of their left hand.
+This naturally puts the driver in a position to check for oncoming traffic both in front of and behind them.

 Related Links: